SchweitzerGAO/nlp-beginner-impl/README.md

 # nlp-beginner-impl

-This is an possible implementation of https://github.com/FudanNLP/nlp-beginner
+This is a possible implementation of https://github.com/FudanNLP/nlp-beginner

 [TOC]